 Like bread and Hawai’ian Poke, this recipe looks hard if you only see the finished product, but is really very easy.
 Any idiot can just dive in and give it a try.
 I suggest if you like to order it at your local pub, you try it at home.
 I also suggest you find a nice brewery in town and get a growler for the recipe and to drink alongside it.
 Sometimes I use the same beer, and other times I try different beers that I think will go good together.

 So without further ado.

 Sweet Potato Fries

 2 Sweet Potatoes (More or less depending on how much you eat.
-I do about 1 per person and end up with left overs)
+I do about 1 per person and end up with leftovers)

-Handful of chopped Garlic (call it a bulb)
+A handful of chopped Garlic (call it a bulb)

 (Note here I usually chop some green onion, onion, jalapeno, and cilantro.
 If you do this as well, add it to the garlic and treat it the same.)

 1 Table Spoon Seasoning per potato (I like paprika or berbere but any seasoning you like will work.
 Crushed pepper has been a recent favorite of mine.)
-For those that are not sure go with a paprika, easy to find and light on the senses.
+For those that are not sure go with paprika, easy to find and light on the senses.
 I used the same spices I had left over from kimchi.

 2 Table Spoons of Oil (You know more or less.
 I like olive oil, but any oil will do if it is flavorful.
 The trick is to coat the fries but not make them greasy nasty.)